syedhali/EZAudio/README.md

 ##Features
 **Awesome Components**

-- `EZMicrophone`
-- `EZRecorder`
-- `EZAudioFile`
-- `EZOutput` -
-- `EZAudioPlot` - A CoreGraphics-based Audio Plot capable of visualizing any float array as a buffer or rolling plot
-- `EZAudioPlotGL` - An OpenGL-based, GPU-accelerated Audio Plot capable of visualizing any float array as a buffer or rolling plot
-The components above were designed to allow you to immediately get your hands dirty with audio.
+I've designed six core components to allow you to immediately get your hands dirty with audio for recording, playback, and visualizations (which typically need a float array of the audio data).
 These components simply plug into each other and build on top of the high-performance, low-latency AudioUnits API and give you an easy to use API written in Objective-C instead of pure C.
-- Get Microphone Data (As float arrays AND AudioBufferList for easy output)
-- Easily Read/Seek Through Audio Files
-- Easy, Flexible Playback From Any Component
-- Easily Record Anything and Display Waveforms
-- Beautiful Real-Time Audio Waveform Plots (Buffer and Rolling Plots)
+- `EZMicrophone` - A microphone class that provides audio data from the microphone input with one line of code.
+- `EZRecorder` - A recorder class that provides a quick and easy way to write audio files from any datasource
+- `EZAudioFile` - An audio file class that reads/seeks through audio files and provides useful delegate callbacks.
+- `EZOutput` - An output class that will playback any audio it is provided by its datasource.
+- `EZAudioPlot` - A CoreGraphics-based audio waveform plot capable of visualizing any float array as a buffer or rolling plot
+- `EZAudioPlotGL` - An OpenGL-based, GPU-accelerated audio waveform plot capable of visualizing any float array as a buffer or rolling plot.

 **Cross Platform**

 `EZAudio` was designed to work transparently across all iOS and OSX devices.
 This means one universal API whether you're building for Mac or iOS.
-For instance, an `EZAudioPlot` knows that it will subclass a UIView for iOS or an NSView for OSX and the `EZMicrophone` knows to build on top of the RemoteIO AudioUnit for iOS, but defaults to the system defaults for input and output for OSX.
+For instance, under the hood an `EZAudioPlot` knows that it will subclass a UIView for iOS or an NSView for OSX and the `EZMicrophone` knows to build on top of the RemoteIO AudioUnit for iOS, but defaults to the system defaults for input and output for OSX.

 **Examples & Docs**

-Within the Github repository you'll find plenty of examples to get you up to speed using each component and plugging them into each other.
+Within this repo you'll find plenty of examples to get you up to speed using each component and plugging them into each other.
 With just a few lines of code you'll be recording from the microphone, generating audio waveforms, and playing audio files like a boss.
 See the full Getting Started guide for an interactive look into each of components.

+- `EZAudioCoreGraphicsWaveformExample` - Shows how to use the EZMicrophone and EZAudioPlot to visualize the audio data from the microphone in real-time.
+The waveform can be displayed as a buffer or a rolling waveform plot (traditional waveform look).
+- `EZAudioOpenGLWaveformExample` - Shows how to use the EZMicrophone and EZAudioPlotGL to visualize the audio data from the microphone in real-time.
+The drawing is using OpenGL so it is much faster and like the first example can display a buffer or rolling waveform.
+- `EZAudioPlayFileExample` - Shows how to use the EZAudioFile, EZAudioPlotGL, and EZOutput to play and seek through an audio file while displaying its waveform as a buffer or a rolling waveform plot.
+- `EZAudioRecordWaveformExample` - Shows how to use the EZMicrophone, EZRecorder, and EZAudioPlotGL to record the audio from the microphone input to a file while displaying the audio waveform of the incoming data.
+You can then playback the newly recorded audio file using AVFoundation and keep adding more audio data to the tail of the file.
+- `EZAudioWaveformFromFileExample` - Shows how to use the EZAudioFile and EZAudioPlot to display the audio waveform an entire audio file.
+- `EZAudioPassThroughExample` - Shows how to use the EZMicrophone, EZOutput, and the EZAudioPlotGL to pass the microphone input to the output for playback while displaying the audio waveform (as a buffer or rolling plot) in real-time.

 ##Getting Started
 *To see the full project page, interactive Getting Started guide, and Documentation go here:*